LuComic/NiceUtil/README.md

 ## Acknowledgements

+This project uses open source software under the MIT License:

-- This project includes code and logic adapted from [Spaceman](https://github.com/Jaysce/Spaceman), an open-sourcean application for macOS that allows you to view your Spaces / Virtual Desktops in the menu bar.
+- [Spaceman](https://github.com/Jaysce/Spaceman), an open-sourcean application for macOS that allows you to view your Spaces / Virtual Desktops in the menu bar.
+- [Sindre Sorhus - KeyboardShortcuts](https://github.com/sindresorhus/KeyboardShortcuts?tab=readme-ov-file), Custom global keyboard shortcuts for your macOS app